MI-AFP/tutorials/tutorials/07_common-typeclasses-1.md

 ### Example: textual types

-One of very practical usages of `mappend` is string concatenation, which is independent on its concrete implementation:
+One of the very practical usages of `mappend` is string concatenation, which is independent of its concrete implementation:

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}